nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Value proposition**: As computing students and professionals network with alumni to expand their career prospects, our app keeps a list of contacts of people that each user networks with.

 * Sort users by priority, courses taken/taking, specialization(s) taken/intending to take, graduation year
-* Offline, with a static online page that contains user manual and download webLink
+* Offline, with a static online page that contains user manual and download link
 * Search by any details, i.e. phone number, email, specialisations, courses taken, graduation year.